 Although they are sometimes enforceable, some non-solicitation agreements are too restrictive to be valid.
 These agreements may necessitate assistance from a qualified employment attorney to negate.

-The Employment and Consumer Law Group lawyers have experience in negotiating non-solicitation agreements prior to being signed and if necessary, going to court to have them declared illegal.
+The Nashville employment lawyers at Employment and Consumer Law Group have experience in negotiating non-solicitation agreements prior to being signed and if necessary, going to court to have them declared illegal.
 Using a Nashville non-solicitation agreement lawyer could help you ensure that your agreement is legal, fair, and enforceable.

 Purpose of Non-Solicitation Agreements